Alastair7/stimate/JOURNAL.md

 ### 03-10-2024

 Today I was working on the Login.tsx component doing some refactoring but I mainly focused on the UI part.
 I have created a shared component for buttons and I added responsiveness.
 For the next day I would like to add some functionality to create a session. e.g: User clicks create session then a new session is created.

+### 05-10-2024

+I hadn't too much time to code and it's almost 1 a.m and I am feeling tired.
+BUT i added the classnames library to use conditional classnames and to be able to join them.
+Also this is a note for the future me: Create components for the Login screen which manages its own status.